ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 # Nodes

 So far, we can fetch all assets with pagination activated.
 This allows us to fetch the assets for lists in our GUI.
-In this next step, we want to enable the consumer of our API to fetch an asset by its id.
-Further, we want to introduce a concept for global object identification where the client can fetch any entity in a generic identifier just by its id.
+In this next step, we want to fetch an asset by its id.
+Further, we want to introduce a concept for global object identification where the client can fetch any entity by a generic identifier.

 ## Fetch single Asset